---

 Developing Multicultural Counseling Competencies through Experiential Learning

-The authors focused on experiential learning as a teaching and learning methodology to increase students' multicultural counseling competencies.
-They outlined ethical and practical suggestions for using experiential learning in multicultural counseling curriculum.
+This article focuses on experiential learning as a teaching and learning methodology to increase students' multicultural counseling competencies.
+Outlines ethical and practical suggestions for using experiential learning in multicultural counseling curriculum.

 -